eosnetworkfoundation/docs/docs/10_overview/03_technical_features.md

 ## See Also

-- [Get Started](../02_getting-started/index.md): Learn how to develop on the EOS blockchain
+- [Get Started with EOS Smart Contracts](/docs/20_smart-contracts/10_getting-started/index.md): Learn to develop Smart Contracts on the EOS blockchain.
-- [Protocol](../04_protocol/index.md): Understand the protocols that make up the EOS blockchain
+- [Learn about the EOS Protocol](/docs/60_resources/10_protocol/index.md): Understand the protocols that make up the EOS blockchain.
-- [Get Involved](../get-involved/index.md): Learn how to get involved and contribute to the EOS ecosystem